dilshadmustafa/CaretakerAI/README.md

 > - Build multi-agent based Artificial Intelligence.
 > - Develop a Computational Intelligence and Thinking system with Artificial Consciousness similar to Human thinking.
 > - Create and invent Caretaker Semantic Language (CSL) to express Human Memorizing, Learning, Thinking and Hierarchical Thoughts system giving rise to Artificial Consciousness.
->  - Develop Caretaker Software Architecture (CSA), a Software Approach with highly scalable Cluster Computing system that can be applied at very large scale and uses existing BigData systems like HDFS, Scality, Akka, Alluxio, HBase, Java, Clojure, TensorFlow, Keras, etc.
+>  - Develop Caretaker Theory and Caretaker Software Architecture (CSA), a Software Approach with highly scalable Cluster Computing system that can be applied at very large scale and uses existing BigData systems like HDFS, Scality, Akka, Alluxio, HBase, Java, Clojure, TensorFlow, Keras, etc.